TNG/jgiven-intellij-plugin/CONTRIBUTING.md

 Contributions are very welcome.
 The following will provide some helpful guidelines.

-## JUnit dataprovider Contributor License Agreement
+## JGiven-Intellij-Plugin Contributor License Agreement
 # Contributing

 Contributions are very welcome.
 The following will provide some helpful guidelines.